 Sometimes I think was it all a dream, did that actually happened?

-Almost all the recipes on Islands Cafes menu are recreations of North Shore recipes I discovered while there.
-Around the second year of my stay a few friend and me built a cast iron coffee roaster and began roasting beans we picked from wild coffee trees growing in the Waimea Valley.
-It was a great way to profile coffee in a way that was in the true sprit of discovery and nothing else motivating it.
+Almost all the recipes on Islands Cafes menu are recreations of North Shore recipes my wife Ja and I discovered while visiting the Islands.
+Around the second year of my stay a few friend and me built a cast iron coffee roaster and began roasting beans we picked from wild coffee trees growing in the vast Waimea Valley.
+It was a great way to profile coffee in a way that was in the true spirit of discovering new coffee flavors.
 Some of the best coffee I have ever experienced came out of that drum!
 It’s a large reason we decided to buy our own roasters, so we could continue to define what makes the perfect cup of coffee.
 The time I spent in Hawaii was amazing, the people I met even more amazing, the food, drinks, and culture are a huge part of who I am today.
-I enjoy healthy, good, clean tasting food, thats what we set out to do with Islands Cafe.
+I enjoy healthy, good, clean tasting food, which is what we set out to do with Islands Cafe.

 It wasn't long before the best surfers and artists all started lining up.
 John John Florence, Kelly Slater, Jack Johnson, even movie stars would show up like Tom Hanks, and Adam Sandler for an Acai Bowl.
 But mostly it was the local surfers who lined up daily to get their fix of healthy glucose sugars, and organic granola giving their bodies the needed energy to charge massive waves.The North Shore was also known for some really amazing parties.